syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Protect-Excel-Workbook.md

 # Protect Excel Workbook

-Workbooks are protected by its structure and its window.
+Workbooks are protected by its structure and window.

 * Workbook structure prevents from moving, deleting, hiding, unhiding, renaming, and inserting worksheets.
 * Protecting window will retain the size and position of a workbook whenever opened.